5 Min Read

 Looking at other women is a big challenge for a lot of men.
 Congratulations for seeing this as a problem and seeking help.
 Usually it's from women I hear the complaint "he looks at other women," not from men.

 Why do men look at other women?
 Most of us first developed the habit of looking at women when we were teenagers.
 It happens naturally and then we encourage it because of how good it makes us feel.
 Each time we see a sexually attractive woman our brain rewards us with a chemical high.
 It’s a minor high compared to other drugs, but it’s still enjoyable and addicting.

 This natural reward system is the beginning reason why men look at other women.
 With the almost constant barrage of attractive women we’re exposed to in our media crazed world, many of us men have developed a regular “habit” of looking at other women.
 This habit can become so ingrained that our looking becomes like a natural reflex and one that we can feel we have no control over.

-I've worked with many men who've had big conflict in their relationships because of they look at other women.
+I've worked with many men who've had big conflict in their relationships because they look at other women.
 One guy's wife called it his "ogling."
-I've seen guys struggle with this (and their partner attack them for it) in the most unexpected places too -- noticing a woman in the church parking lot, in a cross walk while sitting at a stop light, a woman jogging on the side of the road as you drive past.
+I've seen guys struggle with this (and their partner attack them for it) in the most unexpected places, too -- noticing a woman in the church parking lot, in a cross walk while sitting at a stop light, a woman jogging on the side of the road as you drive past.
 All are opportunities for men to let their eyes wander.

 - Recognize that it is a habit that you’ve built, not an uncontrollable reflex.

-- Begin to look for ways you continue to build that habit -- such as movies, TV shows, magazines, football games, or internet porn and stop feeding it to your brain (read My Husband Looks At Porn to learn more).
+- Begin to look for ways you continue to reinforce that habit -- such as movies, TV shows, magazines, football games, or internet porn and stop feeding it to your brain (read My Husband Looks At Porn to learn more).